jupyter-widgets/ipywidgets/README.md

 If you want to install ipywidgets from git, **you will need [npm](https://www.npmjs.com/) version 3.x or later** (check you version by running `npm -v` from a terminal).
 Installing from git is more complicated and requires a developer install, see the [developer install](docs/source/dev_install.md) instructions.

+To install the latest master version from the root directory of the source code, run ``dev-install.sh``.
+To only build the Python package enter ``pip install -e .``.

 #### Compatibility

 | ipywidgets version  | Required notebook version |